 - Place the biscuits on the prepared baking sheet and brush the tops of each one with half and half or heavy whipping cream.

-- Bake at 400°F for 16-20 minutes or until the tops of the biscuits are lightly golden brown and cooked through in the middle.
-If the biscuits begin to brown too much before they're finished baking, cover with a piece of foil until they're finished.
+- Bake at 400°F (204°C) for 16-20 minutes or until the tops of the biscuits are lightly golden brown and cooked through in the middle.
+If the biscuits begin to brown too much before they're finished baking, cover with a piece of foil until they're done.

 - Remove from the oven and set aside to cool.